Text Realms is a Virtual Reality Browser that will grant you access to an internet of text adventure!

 If you love to read and explore virtual realities, then the process is simple.
 Download Text Realms.
 Open it.
 Type the web directory of a valid Text Realm in the URL field.
 Click GO.
 You will then see a description of the first room in the SCENE area.
 You can interact with elements of the scene using commands typed into the ACT field (ie. look at something interesting).
 If the author programmed that command into their Text Realm, then the result will appear in the PLOT area.

-1. Make a Directory for your scene: If you love to write and would like to author a Text Realm, first you need a webspace where you can build a directory.
-Each directory will hold one scene.
+You will need to build a directory for each scene.
+Think of a scene like a room, or one space that you could define in words.
 Perhaps the room you are building is a billiards room.
 So you might call the directory "Billiards_Room".
 And when someone visits your room, they will type http://www.yourwebspace.com/Billiards_Room into the URL field to go there.
+The files for this place will go in this directory.

-2. Make description of your scene: The scene is identified by a text file that you can write easily in notepad to artfully describe what the scene looks like.
+The scene is identified by a text file that you can write easily in notepad to artfully describe what the scene looks like.
 You must call that file room.txt (all lowercase, otherwise an error will present).
-Put this file into the "Billiards_Room" directory of your webspace.
+Put this file into the appropriate scene directory of your webspace (ie. http://www.yourwebspace.com/Billiards_Room)

-3. Make descriptions for props in your scene: Next, you will need to make more text files that describe elements of your room.
-For example, if you want people to be able to look at a wooden desk in the room, you will make a separate text file describing that table as you like, and when they type "look at desk", they will see that description in the PLOT area.
+You will need to make more text files that describe elements of your room and place them into the scene's directory.
+For example, if you want people to be able to look at a wooden desk in the room, you will make a separate text file (ie. wooden_desk.txt) describing that desk as you like, and when they use commands in conjunction with your item (ie. look at desk) they will see that description in the PLOT area of the Text Realms Browser.
 You can name this file whatever you like, as long as it ends with .txt .
-Likewise, if you want a reader to be able to open a drawer in that desk, you will make another text file describing what they see when they type "open drawer".
+Likewise, if you want a reader to be able to open a drawer in that desk, you will make another text file describing what they see in the drawer when another command (ie. open drawer) is typed.

 look at wooden desk=desk.txt